 In Wisconsin, 32% of residents rent their house, apartment, or condo–paying an average of$807 per month for a two-bedroom residence in Wisconsin.
 Since renters insurance costs an average of just $130 for an entire year of coverage, it’s hard to justify taking the chance of going without renters insurance.

 If you still have questions, talk with a licensed agent.
-They know the intricacies as well as how to get you the best rate.
+They know the intricacies as well as how to get you the best renters insurance rates.
 Call [mapi-phone /].